WICG/aom/explainer.md

 axTextbox.role;  // returns "searchbox" because the AOM overrides ARIA.
 ```

+#### Reflecting properties set via AOM back to HTML
-Note that one design decision we made here is that properties set on
+Our decision is that
-an accessible node are not reflected in the HTML element, for example:
+properties set on an accessible node are not reflected in the HTML element,
+for example:

 ```js
 var link = document.createElement("a");